osteel/docker-tutorial/README.md

-# Docker for local web development, part 5: HTTPS all the things
+# Docker for local web development, part 6: expose a local container to the Internet

 This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 5 of the series, which is about adding SSL/TLS to the environment using a self-signed certificate.
-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-5-https-all-the-things "Docker for local web development, part 5: HTTPS all the things") for a detailed explanation.
+The current branch covers part 6 of the series, which is about exposing a local container to the Internet using [Ngrok](https://ngrok.com/).
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-6-expose-a-local-container-to-the-internet "Docker for local web development, part 6: expose a local container to the Internet") for a detailed explanation.

 ## Content